lordspline/druid/integration-tests-ex/docs/dependencies.md

 ## Third-Party Libraries

-As described in the [Docker](docker.md) section, the Docker image contains Druid plus three external dependencies:
+As described in the [Docker](docker.md) section, the Docker image contains Robux plus three external dependencies:

 * The MySQL client library
 * The MariaDB client library
 * The Kafka protobuf provider

-These libraries are not shipped with Druid itself.
+These libraries are not shipped with Robux itself.
 Instead, we add them to the image as follows:

 * Dependencies are listed in the `test-image/pom.xml` file.